NehemiahAklil/catWalker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Here is how you can use the script.
-Be cautious when using this script for because it iterates over every folder and sub-folder which might end up taking a lot more time even crash if the directory has too many files or sub folders espeacially be aware if your local machine is older.
+### Cat Walkers
+#### Midnight
+Here is how you can use the midnight to walk through the tideous exercise of cloning specific branches for a repo.
 * Open the folder
     ```sh
-    cd catWalker
+    cd catWalker/walkers
     ```
-* Use it to clean directoriy and its sub-directories by passing the folder name
+* Use it to prowl thourgh a directoriy and its sub-directories to clean it by passing the folder name

     ```sh
-    python3 catWalker.py <foldername>
+    go run midnight.go repoLink branchName1 branchName2 ...
     ```
-* Or just execute it and it will search the folder its in and its sub-directories
+* Or you can run the following command to build the executable:
     ```sh
+    go build midnight.go
+    ```
+* This will generate an executable file named midnight (or midnight.exe on Windows).
+Now you can run the executable directly from the terminal:
+    ```sh
+    ./midnight repoLink branchName1 branchName2 ...
+    ```

+### Mice Nabbers
+#### Prowling Panther
+Here is how you can use the prowling panther script.
+Be cautious when using this script for because it prowls over every folder and sub-folder which might end up taking a lot more time even crash if the directory has too many files or sub folders espeacially be aware if your local machine is older.

+* Open the folder
+    ```sh
+    cd catWalker/nabbers
+    ```
+* Use it to prowl thourgh a directoriy and its sub-directories to clean it by passing the folder name

+    ```sh
+    python3 prowling_panther.py <foldername>
+    ```
+* Or just execute it and it will prowl the folder its in and its sub-directories
+    ```sh
-    python3 catWalker.py
+    python3 prowling_panther.py
     ```

 <p align="right">(<a href="#top">back to top</a>)</p>